-FIGURE 4 A balanced (left) and unbalanced (right) screen.
+FIGURE 4 A balanced (left) and unbalanced (right) screen

-FIGURE 5 A symmetric (left) and asymmetric (right) screen.
+FIGURE 5 A symmetrical (left) and asymmetrical (right) screen

-The metrics provide an advanced approach for user interface analysis.
-The designer specifies the rectangular boundaries of the UI objects.
-Then, the boundaries are used as inputs for the formulas of the metrics.1 Results of the metrics are the values in the range $\langle 0, 1 \rangle$ and they are used as inputs for the regression function measuring overall level of aesthetics (Ngo & Byrne 2001).
-An example of the tool using the metrics of aesthetics of UI has been designed by Zen and Vanderdonckt (2014) or Hynek and Hruška (2019).
-The aesthetics has an impact on the overall satisfaction of users with the product (Liu 2003), and it might influence the usability of user interfaces (Tractinsky et al. 2000).
+FIGURE 6 Impact of color on the metrics of aesthetics.
+Both screens would be rated by the same value of balance and symmetry according to formulas of Ngo et al. (2003) because they consider only the dimensions of widgets.
+We suggest that a user would distinguish these two screens because they consist of a different color.
+For instance, we expect that user would rate the left screen as more balanced and symmetrical than the right one because of unbalanced and asymmetrical color distribution in the right screen aesthetics of UI has been designed by Zen and Vanderdonckt (2014) or Hynek and Hruška (2019).
+The aesthetics has an impact on the overall satisfaction of users with the product (Liu, 2003), and it might influence the usability of user interfaces (Tractinsky et al., 2000).
 Hence, we could create design guidelines based on the metrics of the aesthetics.

-3.1 | Specification of the Problem
+3.1 | Specification of the problem

 The metrics of aesthetics have, however, one significant limitation.
 They consider only the position and size of the widget boundaries.
 The question is: Are there any other UI characteristics which should be considered by the metrics?
 Ngo et al. (2003) have suggested that color and type of widgets should be involved in the metrics' formulas.
 Figure 6 explains the hypothesis.
 Several researchers evaluated the applicability of the metrics.
-(Altaboli & Lin 2011; Bauerly & Liu 2008; Salimun et al. 2010) used the synthetic layouts.
-(Mazumdar, Petrelli, Elbedweihy, Lanfranchi, & Ciravegna 2015; Purchase, Hamer, Jamieson, & Ryan 2011; Reinecke et al. 2013; Zain, Tey, & Goh 2011; Zen & Vanderdonckt 2014; Zheng, Chakraborty, Lin, & Rauschenberger 2009) worked with real interfaces, usually web pages.
+(Altaboli & Lin, 2011; Bauerly & Liu, 2008; Salimun et al., 2010) used the synthetic layouts, and several studies (Mazumdar, Petrelli, Elbedweihy, Lanfranchi, & Ciravegna, 2015; Purchase, Hamer, Jamieson, & Ryan, 2011; Reinecke et al., 2013; Zain, Tey, & Goh, 2011; Zen & Vanderdonckt, 2014; Zheng, Chakraborty, Lin, & Rauschenberger, 2009) worked with real interfaces, usually web pages.
 None of them considered evaluating the impact of color and type of widgets on the usability of the metrics.
 We believe that these characteristics are significant.
 Dashboard usually contain various kinds of charts using various colors.
 Hence, the metrics should consider color and type of dashboard UI objects.